diehlpk/diehlpk.github.io/cv/index.md

 1. An overview for coupling finite elements with peridynamics
 1. State-based Quasistatic Fracture using Nonliner-Nonlocal Elastostatics and an Analytic Tangent Stiffness Matrix
-1. The Peridigm Meshfree Peridynamics Code, (submitted)
+1. The Peridigm Meshfree Peridynamics Code, (accepted)
-1. Challenges for coupling approaches for classical linear elasticity and bond-based peridynamic models for non-uniform meshes
+1. Challenges for coupling approaches for classical linear elasticity and bond-based peridynamic models for non-uniform meshes and damage
 1. Quasistatic fracture evolution, (submitted), [Preprint](https://arxiv.org/abs/2212.08753)

 * Computer Science

 1. Shared memory parallelism in Modern C++ and HPX, (accpeted), [Preprint](https://arxiv.org/abs/2302.07191)
 1. Quantifying Overheads in Charm++ and HPX using Task Bench, (accepted), [Preprint](https://arxiv.org/abs/2207.12127)
-1. Stellar Mergers with HPX-Kokkos and SYCL: Methods of using an Asynchronous Many-Task Runtime System with SYCL, (accepeted)
 1. Simulating Stellar Merger using HPX/Kokkos on A64FX on Supercomputer Fugaku, (accepted)
+1. Concurrency in Chapel, Charm++, HPX, Go, Julia, Python, Rust, and Swift

 ###### Books edited